 If you’re feeling confident, and your horse seems to be feeling comfortable, you’ll probably want to ride your new horse right away.
 Keep in mind that your horse will be in a new environment, and that can affect its behavior.
 Be firm, but don’t be overly demanding the first few times out.
 This is a getting-to-know-you period for you both, so you’ll want to take things one step at a time.
 The horse will want to look around, and perhaps even smell things.
 This is natural curious behavior.

-At first, you’ll want to keep your new horse's feed consistent with what it has been fed prior to the move.
+At first, you’ll want to keep your new horse's feed consistent with what it has been fed before the move.
 Make any subsequent feed changes slowly.
 If your horse hasn’t been kept on pasture, be sure you introduce it to lush grass slowly.
 A quick transition from hay to pasture grass can cause problems, such as diarrhea or even laminitis.
 If the horse is used to a certain kind of hay, you may want to buy a few bales so you can change over slowly.
 Be sure to have salt available.
 You may even want to show the horse where to find water, shelter, and hay, especially if it is living alone.
 A horse should have some companionship, however.
 Horses are herd animals and are more comfortable when with other horses or a companion animal.

 What to Watch for

 If your horse is losing or gaining weight, is getting beat up by other herd mates or is showing other signs of stress it’s time to make some adjustments.
 It can take weeks before your horse is fully habituated into its new home, depending on how different it is.
 The first year is a learning experience for you both as you spend all seasons and different situations together.
 Real bonding between a horse and owner takes time as does your horse’s adjustment to its new home.